pwaldhauer/daiquiri/README.md

 ````

 With `meta.output.template` you can specify the path to a template file if you don't want to use the default one.
-Please take a look at the shipped default template to see how it works.
-(It's using [ejs](https://github.com/visionmedia/ejs) as templating engine).
+Please take a look at the included default template to see how it works.
+(It's using the [ejs](https://github.com/visionmedia/ejs) templating engine).

 The `meta.layout` fields are used to calculate the size of the fitting images for the grid.
 If you change the CSS (i.e. make the column wider) you may need to change this values.

 You can have as many sections and boxes as you want.
 Currently daiquiri supports two types of boxes: `text` and `image`.
-The latter supports the sizes `grid`, which creates a grid-like structure based on how many images are provided, and `full`, which creates a full-size image which scales to the viewports width.
+The latter supports the sizes `grid`, which creates a grid-like structure based on how many images are provided, and `full`, which creates a full-size image that scales to the viewport's width.

-The path of the images is constructed using the `meta.input` fields and the string you define in the `media` arrays of the boxes.
-So `"media": ["1175"]` gets "`meta.input.prefix` + 1175 + `meta.input.suffix`" = `images/IMG_1175.jpg`.
-This is mainly to save you some time typing the whole filename everytime.
+The path of the images is constructed using the `meta.input` fields and the strings you define in the `media` arrays of the boxes. `"media": ["1175"]` becomes "`meta.input.prefix` + 1175 + `meta.input.suffix`" = `images/IMG_1175.jpg`, so you won't need to type the whole filename everytime.

 For a real-world example take a look at [this JSON-file](http://knuspermagier.de/galerie/helgoland) I used to create [the gallery in my blog](http://knuspermagier.de/galerie/helgoland).